A few highlights of tax provisions for 2022:

 - Required minimum distributions

-- Required minimum distributions (RMD's) are back for IRA's, 401(k)s and other tax-advantaged retirement accounts.
-The age to start taking RMD's was 72 in 2022 rather than 70½, and rose to age 73 in 2023 for those who haven't yet started taking RMD's.
+- The age to start taking Required Minimum Distributions (RMD's) rose to age 73 in 2023 for those who haven't yet started taking RMD's.
 The table to calculate the distributions has been revised, lowering required amounts and allowing more money to stay in retirement plans.

-- Also, the age limit for contributions is gone.
-If you are still working, you now may contribute to an IRA even if you are required to take RMD's.
+- The age limit for contributions is gone.
+If you are still working, you now may contribute to an IRA or 401(k) even if you are required to take RMD's.

 - Clean energy credits